Dregorius/dregos_watchlist/README.md

 ### Random picker

-Inside a list, click the dice button to randomly pick an entry.
+Inside a list, click the dice button to pick a random entry.
 The picker respects the currently active status and type filters.

 ### Dashboard widgets

-Link your external profiles in the navbar under your username, then click "Profil bearbeiten":
+Link your external profiles via the navbar: click your username, then "Profil bearbeiten".

-- **Letterboxd** — shows your recently logged films with posters
+- Letterboxd: shows your recently logged films with posters
-- **MyAnimeList** — shows your recently watched anime with posters
+- MyAnimeList: shows your last 3 recently watched anime with posters
-- **IMDb** — links to your IMDb profile and watchlist
+- IMDb: links to your IMDb profile and watchlist

 Widgets appear on the right side of the dashboard on wide screens and below the lists on narrow screens.

 ### Admin panel

 Accessible via the navbar if you have admin rights.
-From here you can:
-- Create and delete invitation codes
-- See all registered members with their stats
+From here you can create and delete invitation codes, and see all registered members with their stats.

 ## Troubleshooting